Skip to Content

 Should I add anything else to my leftover smoked tri-tip sandwich?

 I love keeping this recipe simple, but you can add fresh tomatoes, garlic aioli, or chipotle mayo to your sandwich if you’re feeling feisty.
-Alternatively, you can add jalapenos for a spicy kick.
+Alternatively, you can add jalapeños for a spicy kick.

 What sides should I serve with tri-tip sandwiches?

 This recipe pairs well with potato salad, coleslaw, beans, corn, pasta salad, fries, and chips.
-It’s equally delicious on its own though, so don’t fret!
+It’s equally delicious on its own, though, so don’t fret!

 tri-tip sandwiches on a ciabatta roll with herby minto cilantro chimichurri and melted provolone cheese all on a wood cutting board